How can music help students with autism?

 Beautiful music has also been shown to help induce feelings of pleasure and calm.
 I recommend playing classical music in the room if a child with autism is getting anxious or agitated.
 The change in brain chemistry happening in the brain as the music is played is incompatible with stress and the child will feel calmer and happier, and so will the entire class.
 There are loads of songs to try, but the following playlist has a bit of everything, classical and non-classical so I recommend starting here and seeing what works for each individual.

-Working with students with ASD can be challenging; learning about their special needs will help us to treat them with understanding and respect.
+Working with students with autism can be challenging; learning about their special needs will help us to treat them with understanding and respect.
 When we include them successfully in our music classes, we give them a chance to grow musically, and hopefully, to gain valuable life skills that will help prepare them for a rewarding life.